vajonam/prusaslicer-novnc/README.md

-# Prusaslicer noVNC Docker Container
+# Orcaslicer noVNC Docker Container

 ## Overview

-This is a super basic noVNC build using supervisor to serve Prusaslicer in your favorite web browser.
+This is a super basic noVNC build using supervisor to serve orcaslicer in your favorite web browser.
 This was primarily built for users using the [popular unraid NAS software](https://unraid.net), to allow them to quickly hop in a browser, slice, and upload their favorite 3D prints.

 A lot of this was branched off of dmagyar's awesome [prusaslicer-vnc-docker](https://hub.docker.com/r/dmagyar/prusaslicer-vnc-docker/) project, but I found it to be a bit complex for my needs and thought this approach would simplify things a lot.